Intermediate-App-Dev-and-Deploy/Tic-Tac-Toe-Project/1 Player Version/README.md

 - 1-Player Algorithm: Computer "randomly" picks a second move to create and/or block double threats
 - 1-Player Algorithm: Computer recognizes two in a row for a win
 - 1-Player Algorithm: Computer recognizes two in a row for a block (need to differentiate X's and O's)
-- Computer could go first or second and scoreboard will indicate this (note: this changes all the algorithms for computer going second)
-- Assemble the whole game

 Advanced Configuration
 - Type names in to scoreboard, not just X's and O's